 Mike Pompeo is rumored pick for secretary of state: What to know about him

-CIA director Mike Pompeo may soon have a new role within the Trump administration as the nation’s top diplomat.
+CIA Director Mike Pompeo may soon have a new role within the Trump administration as the nation’s top diplomat.

 Secretary of State Rex Tillerson is expected to step down from his role in January, sources have told Fox News.
 Pompeo could be tapped to fill his slot.